Woodstock School is a Community of Learners

 Woodstock offers a K-12, college-preparatory academic programme that culminates in an American High School Diploma.
 External examinations include the UK Cambridge IGCSE at Grade 10 and the US College Board Advanced Placement Examinations in Grades 11 and 12.

 In December of 2016, Woodstock School made the decision to adopt the International Baccalaureate (IB) Middle Years Programme and Diploma Programme.
-Following a phased implementation approach, Woodstock will offer the IB’s Middle Years Programme (MYP) in Grades 6-8 from July 2017.
+Following a phased implementation approach, Woodstock started offering the IB’s Middle Years Programme (MYP) in Grades 6-8 in July 2017.
 Pending full authorization from the IB, the Woodstock Class of 2021 will be the first cohort of students to graduate with both the American High School Diploma and the International Baccalaureate Diploma.
 Students graduating in the Class of 2018, 2019 and 2020 will be unaffected by this change.

 Woodstock’s capital ‘C’ curriculum is broadly defined, including academics, enrichment, and residential life.
 It is our belief that those students who participate fully in holistic learning are best prepared to live meaningful, successful lives, and are equipped to make significant contributions to the world around them.
 Woodstock’s educational philosophy is based on the belief that greatness resides within each and every student.